El Muerto: The Aztec Zombie: Film adaptation

 El Muerto was adapted into a 2007 live-action independent film starring Wilmer Valderrama as the eponymous character, Angie Cepeda as Diego's girlfriend Maria, and Joel David Moore as Zak.
 The film also features the performances of Tony Plana, Billy Drago, Tony Amendola, Maria Conchita Alonso, and Michael Parks.
 The film was written and directed by writer-director Brian Cox with Javier Hernandez acting as associate producer of the film.
 The film took a few liberties with El Muerto's origin story, adding scenes of a young orphaned Diego illegally crossing the United States-Mexico border and giving the hero additional powers of telepathy and a calming affect when in physical contact with another person.

 The official premiere to the public was on March 1, 2007 at the Latino Film Festival in San Diego, California.
 Subsequent festival screenings included Toronto, New York, San Francisco, San Diego and Los Angeles.
 The film premiered theatrically at Laemmle Grande Theatre on September 14, 2007 and was later screened at the first annual Whittier Film Festival, where it won the Best Feature Film award.
 A straight-to-DVD release was distributed on September 18, 2007 by Echo Bridge Entertainment.
-Despite being titled "El Muerto" throughout its conception and subsequent film screenings, the DVD was later re-titled "The Dead One" (the English translation of El Muerto) for marketing purposes.
-The original DVD release holds several special features including: seven original illustrations by special guest artists, DVD commentary, three original featurettes, a Spanish language track, a slide-show of the original comic, a DVD-ROM feature and an exclusive mini-comic.
-The DVD is being reissued under the film's original title with the same special features.
+Despite being titled "El Muerto" throughout its conception and subsequent film screenings, the film was later re-titled "The Dead One" on DVD (the English translation of El Muerto) for marketing purposes.
+The original DVD release holds several special features including: seven original illustrations by special guest artists, DVD commentary, three original featurettes, a Spanish language track, a slide-show of the original comic, two DVD-ROM special features, wash-and-wear tattoos and an exclusive mini-comic.
+The DVD is being reissued under the film's original title with the exact same special features.